-This two-day festival, in the village of Chopasani in the district of Jodhpur, will showcase the Kalbelia folk dance and music form.
+This two-day festival, in the village of Chopasani in the district of Jodhpur, showcases the Kalbelia folk dance and music form.
 Kalbelias are a tribe who were primarily occupied as snake charmers and now earn their livelihood as performers.

-The list of performers includes Kalbelia artists such as dancer Khatu Sapera and pungi and been player Prem Nath Kalbelia.
-Attendees will have an opportunity to interact with and learn about the history of the artforms directly from these practitioners.
+The list of performers at the festival have included Kalbelia artists such as dancer Khatu Sapera and pungi and been player Prem Nath Kalbelia.
+Attendees have had the opportunity to interact with and learn about the history of the artforms directly from these practitioners.

 Check out more folk arts festivals here.

 1. By Air: Jodhpur has its own domestic airport, which is located around 5 km from the city centre.
 Flights from New Delhi, Mumbai, Jaipur, Udaipur and other important Indian cities serve Jodhpur on a daily basis.
 Cabs and auto-rickshaws are available outside the airport and can be hired to travel to any part of the city.

 2. By Rail: Trains from New Delhi, Mumbai, Chennai, Kolkata and Jaipur and several other cities serve the city of Jodhpur.
 Apart from regular express and mail trains, the luxurious Palace on Wheels also caters to Jodhpur city.
 Many local taxis are available outside the station, which can be availed to travel to any part of the city.

 3. By Road: Direct buses from New Delhi and Jaipur make road connectivity with Jodhpur convenient.
 Government-run Volvo coaches as well as numerous private deluxe and luxury buses are available on this route.